 It was also unusual in its price point, which was suggested as $999.99 with a gig bag.
 Squier was Fender's import line at the time, so the asking price was rather high.
 Perhaps that is why it was only produced for two years.
 It was discontinued in 1998.

-Ms. Love's personal instruments may have been built by Fender's Custom Shop, since they were different from off-the-rack models.
+Ms. Love's personal instruments must have been built by Fender's Custom Shop, since they were different from off-the-rack models.
 Of the two she played, one had a sky blue body with a tortoise shell pickguard and the other was pink with a white pearloid pickguard.
 Her guitars had only a single Seymour Duncan '59 neck pickup.